meta-d/ocap/README.md

 * Invite
 * Business Area
 * Certification
-* Dark / Light / Thin and other themes
+* Dark / Light and other themes

 ## 🌼 Screenshots